Valerian Obolensky: Years in opposition

 After the February Revolution of 1917, Osinsky was elected a member of the Moscow bureau of the RSDLP (Bolsheviks) – later renamed the All-Russian Communist Party.
 After the Bolshevik Revolution, in November, he was chief commissar of the Russian State Bank.
 On 14 December, he was appointed chairman of the newly created Supreme Economic Council (Vesenkha).

 During the dispute over to sign the Treaty of Brest-Litovsk in 1918, Osinsky supported the Left Communists around the Kommunist journal in 1918, who opposed the peace.
 He resigned from his posts when the Treaty was signed, in March 1918.
 He went further than Bukharin and other leading Left Communists by arguing that socialist Russia should never sign any treaties with any 'imperialist' states.

-But after the assassination of the German ambassador, Count von Mirbach by the Left Socialist-Revolutionary, Yakov Blumkin, Osinsky severed links with the Left SRs, and publicly defended the right of the Soviet government to use terror to impose order.
+But after the assassination of the German ambassador, Count von Mirbach by the Left Socialist-Revolutionary, Yakov Blumkin, Osinsky severed links with the Left SRs (who had, like the Left Communists, opposed the Treaty of Brest-Litovsk), and publicly defended the right of the Soviet government to use terror to impose order.

 Later, Osinsky was one of the leaders of the Democratic Centralist opposition, which campaigned for greater democracy within the party and the soviets.
 He argued that meetings of the Central Committee should be open to all party members unless the matters under discussion were secret, and that minority views should be represented in party elections and minorities should be permitted to publish their views.
 In April 1918, he published a long critique in the magazine Kommunist of what he called the 'new orientation' laid down by Lenin, claiming that the newly created Red Army was "too intimately and too dangerously" reliant of former officers of the Tsar's Imperial Army, and arguing that similarly there could be no 'peace treaty' with former factory managers and other middle class specialists, who must be subjected to workers' control.

 During the Civil War, Osinsky worked as a journalist and propagandist.
 In 1919–20, he was based in Tula and Penza.
 In 1921–23, he was deputy People's Commissar for Agriculture.

 On 4 July 1922, Osinsky published an article in Pravda praising Anna Akhmatova as Russia's living poet.
 This was a highly unusual intervention, because it was well known that Akhmatova was not a supporter of the revolution, and that her ex-husband, Nikolai Gumilev had been shot the previous year as a suspected counter-revolutionary.
 He wrote:

 Although we are dealing with a person not of our way of life, she has what is most important, most necessary to a poet – an honourable soul and civic consciousness.

 In October 1923, he was one of the signatories of The Declaration of 46 calling for inner party democracy.
 In the early part of 1924, he was one of the leading figures in the Left Opposition, who supported Leon Trotsky in the power struggle that followed Lenin's death.